youngbryanyu/simple-app-config/README.md

 - `.env.staging`
 - `.env.production`

-The naming of the files and directories matter, and make sure you name them like in the setup instructions.
+The naming of the files and directories matter, so make sure you name them like specified in the setup instructions.

 Import simple-app-config whenever you need to retrieve configuration values by using: